-The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) comprises ten members.
+The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) is made up of 10 members.

 The Surveyor-General (a statutory officer within LINZ) is Chairperson (ex-officio) of the New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB), which comprises nine other members appointed under the New Zealand Geographic Board (Ngā Pou Taunaha o Aotearoa) Act 2008.